Selecting Yellowness and Whiteness Indices to Measure Samples - AN-1009 Follow

 Challenge: To understand the industry required YI or WI needed to communicate product quality.

 A whiteness index is looking for the perfect white and is typically biased in the blue-yellow dimension.
 This means that higher whiteness index values are obtained if the white material is lighter or slightly bluer than the perfect white, and lower whiteness index values are obtained if the white material is darker or slightly yellower than the perfect white.

-Yellowness indices are used chiefly to quantify clear, near-colorless liquids or solids in transmission and near-white, opaque solids in reflectance.
+Yellowness indices are used chiefly to quantify clear, near-colorless liquids or solids in transmittance and near-white, opaque solids in reflectance.
 Most available indices are based on CIE XYZ but roll up the calculations into a single value.
 Table 1 shows the most commonly used indices for determining yellowness or whiteness.
 There are additional visual and numeric scales that are not considered in this application note.